 If the above methods do not fix the windows 10 Audio services not responding problem then you can try the below registry tweak to fix this issue.

 Note Before making changes on the windows registry we recommended to create a system restore point.
 So that if anything goes wrong while change on the registry we can revert back using system restore.

 First Press Windows Key + R then type regedit and hit enter to open the Registry editor.

 Now On Registry editor navigate to the following path :

-Here on middle pane Locate ServicDll and if the value is %SystemRoot%\System32\Audiosrv.dll, this is the cause of the problem.
+Here on the middle pane Locate ServicDll and if the value is %SystemRoot%\System32\Audiosrv.dll, this is the cause of the problem.
 Replace the above value with this: %SystemRoot%\System32\AudioEndPointBuilder.dll.

-After performing above steps check Audio is getting back on your system if not then once again Run the windows inbuilt audio troubleshooting tool by right click on the volume icon on the taskbar and select Troubleshoot sound problems.
-This will check internal errors for windows audio service and fix them itself.
+After performing the above steps check Audio is getting back on your system if not then once again Run the windows inbuilt audio troubleshooting tool by right click on the volume icon on the taskbar and select Troubleshoot sound problems.
+This will check internal errors for windows audio service and fix them themselves.